-Atlantic City Library to stay closed
+Atlantic City library to stay closed

-Public access to the Atlantic City Free Public Library will remain unavailable until further notice, the library announced Tuesday in a news release.
+ATLANTIC CITY — Public access to the Atlantic City Free Public Library will remain unavailable until further notice, the library said Tuesday in a news release.

 The library was tentatively scheduled to reopen next week before the rise in COVID-19 cases.